AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     For `--addc`, if a single constant value is given, it will be added to all color channels.
-Alternatively, a series of comma-separated constant values (with no spaces!) may be used to specifiy a different value to add to each channel in the image.
+Alternatively, a series of comma-separated constant values (with no spaces!) may be used to specify a different value to add to each channel in the image.

     Optional appended modifiers include: